mconsidine/eFinder_cli/README.md

 **Good:** The Moon.
 Bright, high-contrast, genuinely at infinity.
 Adjust `--shutter` down to `1000`–`5000` to avoid overexposure.

-**Acceptable for bench setup:** An artificial star — a pinhole (0.1–0.5 mm) over a light source at 10 metres or more.
+**Acceptable for bench setup:** An artificial star — a pinhole (0.1–0.5 mm) over a torch at 10 metres or more.
 Closer than 10 m will not be at true infinity focus for a 25 mm focal length lens.

 **Avoid:** Daytime terrestrial targets at less than ~500 m.
 They are close enough that infinity focus will be slightly off, and the eFinder operates exclusively on star fields.